 Romans 6:23; Ephesians 2:8,9; John 14:6, 1:12; Titus 3:5; Galatians 3:26; Romans 5:1

-The Scripture warns us that if a believer does not bear fruit, steadfast to the end, forsake the right way, overcome this world and temptations and once again gets tangled in the pleasures of this world can lose their salvation.
+The Scripture warns us that if a believers does not bear fruit, steadfast to the end, forsake the right way, overcome this world and temptations and once again gets tangled in the pleasures of this world they can lose their salvation.
 Our view is that these scriptures point to believers and not to un-believers.
 The reality of the danger of backsliding is made clear by the many cautions in Scripture warning of this possibility.
 There would be no need to warn anyone of something that could never happen.
 Scripture encourages us to make sure we are diligent to nurture our faith, bare fruit and remain on the narrow path.
 To neglect this is to open the real possibility of losing once salvation.
 We need to constantly examine ourselves if we are in the faith.

 All humans have been born with a “sin nature,” an attitude of rebellion and disobedience toward God.
 This nature is not our fault, therefore cannot be forgiven in Salvation.
 We will never get rid of this sin nature in this life, but God can do a deeper work of grace in a man’s heart that better equips him to resist this sin nature.
-This “second work” of God’s grace takes place after salvation.
+This deeper work of God’s grace takes place after salvation.
 It happens when a believer surrenders his life completely to God as a “living sacrifice” – Let Go and let God….
-It enables us to love God will all our heart.
+It enables us to love God and all men will all our heart.
 Better equipped to put of the “Old Man” walk in His commandments, resist the Devil and be more victories over sin.